rafaellott/fd-challenge/README.md

 This is not safe, ideally this content should go to ENV VAR.
 - Copy the JWT generated on **ENCODED** field.
 - Add in the **Header** the `Authorization: Bearer <THE-GENERATED-JWT>`

+## How to execute the tests?

+- In root folder, create the pipenv environment with development libraries, executing the following command: `$ pipenv install --dev`
+- After completion, go to folder **src** `$ cd src/`
+- To run the tests, execute command: `$pytest tests/`